 - Mods (reseed and grow grass in the most challenging dorm setting)

 - 66 Commonwealth Ave.
 Dorm (remove asphalt, move curbs, extend irrigation)

 - Hillsides slope (strip out overgrowth, install waffle block, and sod)

 Routine full-service maintenance repair is provided at the on-campus vehicle maintenance garage.
 This area services approximately 100 vehicles and an additional 150 pieces of off-road equipment.
 An inventory of replacement parts is maintained onsite to provide safe, economical, and timely repairs for all equipment.
 Vehicle maintenance work orders should be input via Agora.

-The Grounds Department performs most of the on-campus office moves and deliveries from the University warehouse to and from campus.
-In coordination with the Bureau of Conferences Department, Grounds also sets up and breaks down University-sponsored conferences.
+Landscape Services performs most of the on-campus office moves and deliveries from the University warehouse to and from campus.
+In coordination with the Bureau of Conferences Department, Landscape Services also sets up and breaks down University-sponsored conferences.